anandpanda3/snake_game/README.md

 The game ends if the snake collides with itself or the grid boundaries.
 After a collision, the game resets, and the player can play again.

-Enhancements:
-The code can be extended to include scoring, levels, and additional styling.
-Players can compete for high scores.
-More features, such as obstacles or power-ups, can be added to increase complexity.

 How to Play:
 Use arrow keys to control the snake's direction.